Sexy Durga

 Sexy Durga (Changed into S Durga for Indian release) is a 2017 Indian Malayalam-language indie horror film directed by Sanal Kumar Sasidharan.
 The film is about the religious divide in the society of Kerala and its effect on marriage between two people from two different religious backgrounds.

-It has won the Hivos Tiger Award at the 2017 International Film Festival Rotterdam, and the Golden Apricot at Armenia's Yerevan International Film Festival in the category International Feature Competition, 2017.
+It has won the Hivos Tiger Award at the 2017 International Film Festival Rotterdam, and the 2017 Golden Apricot at Armenia's Yerevan International Film Festival in the category International Feature Competition.

 Synopsis

-Durga, a north Indian migrant and a Keralite youth named Kabeer are running away on a midnight.
-They are waiting for a transport to the nearest railway station to catch a train to a distant place.
+Durga, a North Indian migrant and a Keralite youth named Kabeer are running away at midnight.
+They are waiting for transportation to the nearest railway station to catch a train to a distant place.
 Two small time gangsters, transporting arms, offer assistance to the couple.
 The hapless "Durga" encounters a cross section of the society through the rest of the night.

 Parallel to the journey of Durga, another mysterious event intercuts in the film.
-In a Kerala village, devotees perform 'Garudan Thookkam, a ritual art form submitted as a reward for the problems solved in the abode of Goddess Kali, who represents Goddess Durga's personified wrath & embodied fury.
+In a Kerala village, devotees perform 'Garudan Thookkam', a ritual art form submitted as a reward for the problems solved in the abode of Goddess Kali, who represents Goddess Durga's personified wrath & embodied fury.